Majdise/Rendering-3D-scenes/README.md

       Contains the files created after running:
       1. javac -d bin src/*.java
       2. jar cfe bin/executable.jar RayTracer -C bin .
       This command creates an executable JAR file named executable.jar inside the bin folder.
-The jar will have RayTraceras its main class,        and it includes all files from the bin directory.
+The jar will have RayTracer, its main class,          and it includes all files from the bin directory.

 ## How to Run